Ameen1nl/git-lab/README.md

 To get started it is best to mirror-clone this repository into a fresh github repository.

-- Login to your personal github account
+- Login to your personaadfadsfl github account
   - Create an account if you don't have one already
 - Create a personal git-lab repository
 - Mirror this repository. _this clones the repository including all it's history and branches._